ece4078dev/ECE4078_Lab_2025/Week09-10/README.md

     - targets_manual_1.txt
     - targets_manual_2.txt
     - targets_auto_2.txt
 - You are only allowed to submit one slam.txt and one targets.txt per attempt.
-We take the best slams.txt and targets.txt from one attempt, and navigation score from another attempt and from the same level requirements.
-This means you cannot:
+- **[New]** We take the best slams.txt and targets.txt from any attempt and best level 1/2 navigation score from another attempt or the best scored level 3 attempt.
+THis means you cannot:
     - Mix a level 3 navigation score with a manual mapping (level 1/2) score.
-    - Mix a level 3 mapping score with a level 1/2 navigation score.
     - Mix a level 3 navigation score with the mapping score of another level 3 attempt.
 - We understand that this can be a lot to do during a short window of your Final Demo, which is why C2 is in place to give you a risk-free opportunity to practice the demonstration and submission process.
 - **PLEASE COMMENT YOUR CODE**.
 We do perform spot checks and this allows us to identify if there are, or clear your team of, any potential academic integrity issues in your submission.